mesutoezdil/Capstone-Project-Blog-Page-App--Django--on-AWS-Environment/RM_Solution.md

     ### VPC
     - Create VPC.
-        Resources to create:VPC only
+        Resources to create: VPC only
         create a vpc named `aws_capstone-VPC` IPV4 CIDR manual input CIDR blok is `90.90.0.0/16` no ipv6 CIDR block
         tenancy: default
     - select `aws_capstone-VPC` VPC, click `Actions`, Edit VPC settings and `enable DNS hostnames` for the `aws_capstone-VPC`, save.

-    ## Subnets
+    ## (after VPC we need) Subnets (Whether they are private or public is determined by the internet gateway, the names are just for clarity)
     - Create Subnets
         - Create a public subnet named `aws_capstone-public-subnet-1A` under the vpc aws_capstone-VPC in AZ us-east-1a with 90.90.10.0/24
         - Create a private subnet named `aws_capstone-private-subnet-1A` under the vpc aws_capstone-VPC in AZ us-east-1a with 90.90.11.0/24